Looking for things to do in Las Vegas with kids? We've got you covered with our list of 18 fun, family-friendly activities:

 Free Things to Do

 The Las Vegas Strip

 You’ll find fun, free things to see while walking The Strip with the family.
 With shows throughout the afternoon and evening, the Fountains of Bellagio create a choreographed spectacle of water, music, and light.
 Step inside the Bellagio and check out the Conservatory & Botanical Gardens with its specially designed holiday and seasonal floral displays.
 At night, get a good spot to watch the Mirage Volcano which erupts with thunderous explosions and riveting music by the Grateful Dead’s Mickey Hart and Indian tabla percussionist Zakir Hussain.

 Finding great kid-friendly places to eat in Las Vegas is as simple as finding the best option for your group.
 Many buffets offer no or low-cost meals for children, and everyone can sample different dishes until bellies are full.
-Another fun place to get your grub on is the always popular Rainforest Café, situated right on the Strip.
+Another fun place to get your grub on is the Rainforest Café, a popular kid friendly restaurant situated right on the Strip.
 At The Park, between New York-New York and Park MGM, there is the world-famous roadside burger joint Shake Shack for burgers, dogs and fries.
 And for sweet treats and coffee drinks, hit the screaming pink pop-up, Hello Kitty Café.
 Trust us, you can’t miss it.